cbpark/ptc-cluster/docs/job-scheduler.md

 done
 ```

-The important things are `#SBATCH -n 10` for allocating 10 tasks, and the `sbatch --wrap` command in the loop (`seq 1 0.1 10` generates a sequence of numbers from 1 to 10 in a step of 0.1.)
+The important thing is the `sbatch --wrap` command in the loop (`seq 1 0.1 10` generates a sequence of numbers from 1 to 10 in a step of 0.1.)
 It is recommended to pause some seconds between each job submission to allow the job scheduler to process all the work needed to set up, run, and break down the scheduled jobs.
 If the output of each job is useless, set `-o /dev/null` instead of `-o %x-%j.log`.
 The `--wrap` option is particularly useful when the job command is simple enough.
 Otherwise, it had better generate multiple job scripts.

 After submitting the above script into the job scheduler, the `squeue` command shows us